Admiral Muskwe: Club career

 Muskwe signed for local team Leicester City at the age of nine in 2007.
 In May 2016 he was named the club's Academy Player of the Season, and one month later signed his first professional contract to keep him at the club until 2019.

 On 28 January 2020, Muskwe joined Swindon Town on loan for the rest of the season.

 His next loan was at Wycombe Wanderers, who he signed for on 5 January 2021.
 He made his debut for Wycombe in the FA Cup against Preston North End on 9 January 2021.
 On his league debut for Wycombe, against Brentford, he scored his first professional goal on 30 January 2021.

 On 15 July 2021, Muskwe joined Championship side Luton Town for an undisclosed fee.

+On 24 May 2024, Luton announced he would be leaving in the summer when his contract expired.

+On 2 December 2024, Muskwe joined League Two side Harrogate Town on a short-term deal.
+He left the club at the end of the month.

+On 27 January 2025, after a successful trial, IFK Mariehamn in Finnish Veikkausliiga announced the signing of Muskwe for the 2025 season.
+He left the club on 11 August.

+Muskwe signed with Morecambe on 22 August 2025.

 International career

-Muskwe represented the England national team at under-17 level, making his debut in the 2014 U17's Nordic Tournament.
-He scored 2 goals in 4 appearances in the tournament.
+Muskwe represented the England national team at the under-17 level, making his debut in the 2014 U17 Nordic Tournament.
+He scored two goals in four appearances in the tournament.

 In November 2017 Muskwe made his senior international debut, appearing as a second-half substitute for Zimbabwe in a 1–0 defeat to Lesotho.

 Personal life

 Muskwe and his twin sister Adelaide were born in 1998 at Parirenyatwa Hospital in Harare, Zimbabwe.
 They moved to the United Kingdom when he was three.
-One source says that Muskwe was born and raised in England, and another says that he and his twin sister did not live in the UK until they were three.
+One source says that the twins were born and raised in England, and another says that Muskwe and his twin sister did not live in the UK until they were three.